lakeraai/lakera/README.md

 You can think of MLTest as your trusted **safety expert** that knows how to ensure that your models work as expected once deployed.

-MLTest **completely automates testing** of computer vision systems - something that has previously consumed special knowledge and significant resources.
+MLTest **completely automates testing** of computer vision systems - something that has previously required expert knowledge and significant resources.

 So what are the **main benefits** of using MLTest?

 * You understand where your models are likely to fail.
-* You know exactly which issues to focus on, which to fix next, meaning you can reduce iteration time.
+* You know exactly which issues to focus on, which to fix next, thus significantly reducing iteration time.
 * You don't have to set up complex testing infrastructure as MLTest provides that out of the box, meaning you can focus on what really matters and develop faster.
 * You can showcase progress to team members, management, and customers easily.